Bruce & Diana Moroney

 Not all good things last and in 1995 MarkAir closed it's doors.
 Saying good bye to a lot of friends Bruce moved on but didn't leave Alaska, the roots were too deep.
 Instead he look outside the State for a flying Job.

-Enjoying International he had done in the Herc Bruce applied with World Airways and was hired and trained on the MD-11.
+Enjoying the International flying with AIA on the C-130 Bruce applied with World Airways and was hired and trained on the MD-11.
 This was Bruce's first Heavy aircraft and a great satisfaction to fly.
 Nearly all the flying was International.
 During almost 5 years there World Airways Bruce flew contracts for the US military, Malaysian Airlines, Garuda Indonesia, Philippine Airlines, El Al, CityBird and others.
 Learning the art of International aviation first hand, it's a lot different then domestic US operations and a lot more complicated.

 World Airways was floundering and Bruce, not wanting to go down with another airline choose to join Atlas Air in 1999.
 Plus the chance to fly the Boeing 747-400 was irresistible.
-For the last 7 years Bruce has been herding this mammoth aircraft around the world.
+Bruce has been herding this mammoth aircraft around the world.
 Regularly flying to Asia, Middle East, Africa, Europe, America, Australia and South America.

 Aviation with Bruce manifest itself in just about everything he does.
 In 1978 Bruce bought his first aircraft a Piper PA-12, which he flew throughout Alaska, hunting, fishing and camping, on wheels, skis and floats.
 1984 Bruce traded up to a Cessna 180, also on wheels, skis and floats.
 2004 Bruce and Diana bought their current aircraft a Cessna 185 Skywagon.